From BR Bullpen

 Mason was the regular shortstop with the Denver Bears in the American Association the next two seasons.
 In 1970, he and Jeff Burroughs were the only under-20 players on the team.
 In 110 games, Mason's line was .241/.333/.377.
 Defensively, he committed 48 errors, not a good number for a player like Mason who was known for his defence.

 During the off-season, the Senators surprised everyone by acquiring pitcher Denny McLain from the Detroit Tigers in return for the left side of their infield, SS Ed Brinkman and 3B Aurelio Rodriguez.
 The Senators were left with two unproven rookies for the shortstop position, Mason and Toby Harrah, who had played in AA the year before.
-Harrah, who was the better hitter and was also two years older, got the nod from manager Ted Williams during spring training in 1971 as Mason barely played and was subsequently sent back to Denver.
+Harrah, who was the better hitter and was also two years older, got the nod from manager Ted Williams during spring training in 1971 as Mason barely played and was subsequently sent back to Denver before the start of the year.
 He improved in every aspect of his game in 1971.
 He led the team with 77 walks, which led to a .389 OBP as the leadoff hitter.
 He helped Denver win the American Association playoffs over the Indianapolis Indians.
 He also cut down on his errors with 23 in 102 games at shortstop.
-In September, he was called up by the Senators, appearing in three games – all starts - and getting his first three hits.
+In September, he was called up by the Senators and made his major league debut, appearing in three games – all starts - and getting his first three hits.

 It was back to Denver again to begin the 1972 season.
 He contributed offensively, with a .272 batting average and a solid OBP of .379.
 In July, he was called up by the Texas Rangers (the Senators had relocated to the Dallas-Fort Worth area in the meantime) and was immediately installed as the regular shortstop where he remained for the rest of the season.
 He struggled offensively with a sub-.200 batting average.
 But he wouldn't see the minors again.